coffeeandc0d3/brightness-controller.non-hardware.controller/README.md

 java /home/$your-username/solve.java `xrandr --verbose | awk '/ connected /{}/Brightness:/{print $2}'` `xrandr | grep -w connected | awk -F'[ ]' '{print $1}'`

+*Note* Again the above 2 parameters need to be enclosed with backticks (`), they won't show on Github.

 *Tips: This can be useful as a panel plugin that could run the above command when the plugin is clicked on.
 See https://github.com/levimake/xfce4-genmon-panel-scripts
 An example (xfce-only) would be adding one of the Genmon Monitor plugins to your XFCE panel and having the plugin run bash /home/$your-name/your-script.sh and inside this script.sh you would have an on-click command: java solve.java `arg0` `arg1` (with back-ticks (`) enclosing arg0-1)